chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/CAN/CAN_Networking/readme.txt

 		- ID Filter  = All identifiers are allowed
 		- RTR = Data
 		- DLC = 1 byte
-		- Data: Led number that should be turned ON
+		- Data: LED number that should be turned ON

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from